danielqiang/pollevbot/README.md

 I do not promote or condone the usage of this script for any kind of academic misconduct or dishonesty.
-I wrote this script for the sole purpose of educating myself on cybersecurity and web protocols, and cannot be held liable for any indirect, incidental, consequential, special, or exemplary damages arising out of or in connection with the usage of this script.
+I wrote this script for the sole purpose of educating myself on cybersecurity and web protocol automation, and cannot be held liable for any indirect, incidental, consequential, special, or exemplary damages arising out of or in connection with the usage of this script.